Courses

 A famous dichotomy between the sciences and the humanities, and public understanding of them, was laid down by C. P. Snow and has been widely discussed, with ignorance of the second law of thermodynamics compared with ignorance of Shakespeare.
 In this seminar, we will consider several aspects of science and scientific culture, including how scientific thinking challenges the claims of pseudoscience.
 We will consider C. P. Snow and his critics as well as the ideas about the Copernican Revolution and other paradigms invented by Thomas Kuhn.
 We will discuss the recent "Science Wars" over the validity of scientific ideas.
 We will consider the fundamental originators of modern science, including Tycho, Kepler, Galileo, and Newton, viewing their original works in the Chapin Library of rare books and comparing their interests in science with what we now call pseudoscience, like alchemy.
 We will review the history and psychology of astrology and other pseudosciences.
 Building on the work of Martin Gardner in Fads and Fallacies in the Name of Science, and using such recent journals as The Skeptical Inquirer and The Scientific Review of Alternative Medicine, we consider from a scientific point of view what is now called complementary or alternative medicine, including both older versions such as chiropractic and newer nonscientific practices.
 We will discuss the current global-climate-change deniers and their effects on policy.
 We discuss vaccination policy.
 We consider such topics as GM (genetically modified) foods, the safety and regulation of dietary supplements, and the validity of government and other recommendations relevant to the roles of dietary salt, sugar, and fat in health.
 We consider the search for extraterrestrial intelligence (SETI) and reports of UFO's and aliens.
 We consider the possible effects that superstitious beliefs have on the general public's cooperation in vaccination programs and other consequences of superstition.
 We will discuss conspiracy theories such as those about the Kennedy assassination, in view of the 2017 release of many documents from the time and the recent book by Alexandra Zapruder, the granddaughter of the person whose on-the-spot movie documented the fatal shot.
 We also consider a range of dramas that are based on scientific themes, such as Tom Stoppard's Arcadia and Michael Frayn's Copenhagen. [ more ]

-The matter between the stars--the interstellar medium--tells the story of the past and future evolution of galaxies and the stars within them.
-Stars are accompanied by diffuse matter all through their lifetimes, from their birthplaces in dense molecular clouds, to the stellar winds they eject as they evolve, to their final fates as they shed their outer layers, whether as planetary nebulae or dazzling supernovae.
+The matter between the stars--the interstellar medium--tells the story of the evolution of galaxies and the stars within them.
+Stars are accompanied by diffuse matter all through their lifetimes, from their birthplaces in dense molecular clouds, to the stellar winds they eject as they evolve, and to their final fates as they shed their outer layers, whether as planetary nebulae or dazzling supernovae.
 As these processes go on, they enrich the interstellar medium with the products of the stars' nuclear fusion.
 Interpreting the emission from this interstellar gas is one of astronomers' most powerful tools to measure the physical conditions, motions, and composition of our own galaxy and others.
 In this course we will study the interstellar medium in its various forms, from cold, dense, star-forming molecular clouds to X-ray-emitting bubbles formed by supernovae.
 We will learn about the physical mechanisms that produce the radiation we observe, including radiative ionization and recombination, collisional excitation of "forbidden" lines, collisional ionization, and synchrotron radiation.
 Applying our understanding of these processes, we will analyze the physical conditions and chemical compositions of a variety of nebulae.
 Finally, we will discuss the evolution of interstellar material in galaxies across cosmic time.
 This course is observing-intensive.
-Throughout the semester students will work in small groups to design, carry out, analyze, and critique their own observations of the interstellar medium using remote observations and archival data. [ more ]
+Throughout the semester, students will work in small groups to design, carry out, analyze, and critique their own observations of the interstellar medium taken using the rooftop telescope. [ more ]

 ASTR 404 TUT Unsolved Problems in Galaxy Evolution